cebsmind/portfolio/README.md

   - *Interpreted model outcomes and discussed potential implications.*
   - *Used "Learning Curves" to have a better view of our model performance and see if our model is over fitting or not*

+* **Submitted my predictions to Kaggle and ranked in the top 27% on the leaderboard**